Author has written 14 stories for Degrassi, Harry Potter, Baby Sitters Club, and Parodies and Spoofs.

 How many miles to Babylon?

 Babylon by Candlelight (formerly A Glass Darkly) grew up in the mountains of northern California, attended university in Oregon for a few years until she became tired of the bureaucratic, pandering nonsense and "quirky" demeanor of the unwashed theater students and moved to Iowa with her then fiancee, now husband.
-She spends her days playing with her son, Thing 1, waiting anxiously for the arrival of Thing 2, watching Ghost Adventures, and hibernating until spring arrives, when she emerges from her big red sleeping bag and embarks on geocaching expeditions, photography jaunts, and general outdoor shenanigans.
+She spends her days playing with her three kids, watching Ghost Adventures, and hibernating until spring arrives, when she emerges from her big red sleeping bag and embarks on geocaching expeditions, photography jaunts, and general outdoor shenanigans.

 My Stories: Right now, I am on a semi-permanent hiatus.
 I may occasionally update The She Series, but honestly over the past few years I have had zero muse, inspiration, creativity, whatever you want to call it.
 The She Series was motivated by a difficult time in my life, but it seems now that I'm settled, relatively happy, and not in constant emotional turmoil, any desire or motivation to write has dried up.

-Favourite TV Shows: Ghost Adventures, The Carrie Diaries, Catfish: The TV Show, Haunted Collector, Firefly, American Dad.
+Favourite TV Shows: Ghost Adventures, The Carrie Diaries, Catfish: The TV Show, Haunted Collector, Firefly, American Dad, Supernatural

 Favourite Movies: Little Miss Sunshine, Anne of the Thousand Days, The Breakfast Club, Emma, Mean Girls, Easy A.